-Being a Mom is very rewarding, and yet it is also the hardest job in life!
+Being a mom is very rewarding, and yet it is also the hardest job in life!
 Weather you are a stay at home mom, a work from home mom, a work out of the house mom, a single mom, a married mom, a caregiver, or any other combo; trying to juggle life and raise a little one has its challenges!
 But don’t get me wrong, I would not change it for the world!
+But I got to a point where I needed to find a better solution for how to organize my focus, which is why I began implementing this strategy that helps with time management for parents.

-However, a few years ago, I tried to come up with a system that would allow it all to feel a bit more manageable.
+A few years ago, I tried to come up with a system that would allow it all to feel a bit more manageable.
 Through lots of trial and error, we have found a system that works for us in this current phase of life.
-We still don’t get it right 100% of the time, but I can honestly say that I feel better in control of my time now than I did a few years ago.
+We still don’t get it right 100% of the time.
+But I can honestly say that I feel better in control of my time now than I did a few years ago.

 This article is written by Karissa Tunis